Connect with a certified trainer for free

 • Applying ice for 15 minutes two or three times daily, especially after any activity

-• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to help relieve pain and inflammation
+• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, can help relieve pain and inflammation

-• Increasing calcium in your diet (e.g. from foods like broccoli, yogurt, cheese, and dairy)
+• Increasing calcium in your diet (e.g., from foods like broccoli, yogurt, cheese, and dairy)

 Try these exercises to help address your condition: